Squatting in Namibia: Post-independence

-Legal
+Legality

-Squatting continues to be regulated by the Squatters Proclamation, AG 21 of 1985.
-Certain sections were struck out as unconstitutional following Shaanika and Others v Windhoek City Police and Others in 2013.
+Squatting is regulated by the Squatters Proclamation, AG 21 of 1985, although certain sections were struck out as unconstitutional following Shaanika and Others v Windhoek City Police and Others in 2013.
 Dimbulukeni Nauyoma, a land activist, launched a challenge to the proclamation in 2020, claiming it was entirely unconstitutional.
 Nauyoma had been arrested the previous year for resisting an eviction in Windhoek.
-In 2023, the High Court dismissed the challenge, saying it had not been specified which part of the proclamation were violating human rights.
+In 2023, the High Court dismissed the challenge, saying it had not specified which parts of the proclamation were violating human rights.
 Nauyoma's lawyers said they would appeal to the Supreme Court.